Current Considerations of Selling and Buying a Single-Family Home

 Increasing Inventory

-Despite fewer homes coming on the market where homeowners are locked-in to lower interest rates, slower sales activity is beginning to lead to inventory increases.
+Despite fewer homes coming on the market where homeowners are locked into lower interest rates, slower sales activity is beginning to lead to inventory increases.
 Months of inventory (MOI), particularly at higher price points, is increasing significantly.
 In some areas that experienced the highest increases in real estate prices, like Austin, TX, price points over 2M are, overall, showing ~ 1.5 years of inventory.

 New home builders continue to add supply which also increases the MOI.
 The higher inventory should be having some effect on lowering prices soon, provide opportunities to help mitigate the higher rate environment and bring buyers back to the market.